Best Health Insurance for Physicians in 2025 (Find the Top 10 Companies Here)

 Cons

-- Cost Can Go Up: While the basic plan is affordable, adding more coverage could raise the cost, make it more expensive, and make it harder for physicians to manage.
+- Cost Can Go Up: While the basic plan is affordable, adding more coverage could raise the cost, and make it more expensive for physicians.

 - Smaller Network: Prudential’s network may be smaller in some areas, which could limit physicians’ access, care options, and available specialists.